 Sources of Plastic Toxins Entering the Oceanic Food Chain

 As far as plastic entering the ocean, about 20% of the trash comes from ships and platforms that are offshore.
 The rest sources from litter being blown into the sea, picked up by tides on the beach, or intentional garbage dumping.
-The worse part is, these plastics don't biodegrade, so they brake up into tiny pieces that are consumed by fish and sea mammals.
+The worse part is, these plastics don't biodegrade, so they break up into tiny pieces that are consumed by fish and sea mammals.
 Plastic is killing more than 100,000 sea turtles and birds a year from ingestion and entanglement.
-To learn more visit Project Green Bag
+To learn more visit Project Green Bag.

 Chemicals in plastics are released into the water as well as the atmosphere.
 Fish easily become contaminated from the chemicals in the water.
 This is a direct link of how plastic chemicals enter the food chain.
 See Earth Times for more on this.